paradedb/paradedb/pg_search/README.md

 (5 rows)
 ```

 Advanced features like BM25 scoring, highlighting, custom tokenizers, fuzzy search, and more are supported.
-Please refer to the [documentation](https://docs.paradedb.com) and [quickstart](https://docs.paradedb.com/search/quickstart) for a more thorough overview of `pg_bm25`'s query support.
+Please refer to the [documentation](https://docs.paradedb.com) and [quickstart](https://docs.paradedb.com/search/quickstart) for a more thorough overview of `pg_search`'s query support.

 ## Development